connorourke/crystal_torture/README.md

-Wrapping and compiling fortran with derived types:
+<!Wrapping and compiling fortran with derived types:

 compiling dist.f90: